chrisbarrett/sclang-extensions/readme.md

 ## TODO

 * Figure out how to show all members on electric-dot
-* Scrape SCDoc for class and function summaries
-* Figure out why methods defined in superclasses don't show consistently.
+* Figure out why some instance members don't show consistently.